Evernote/evernote-sdk-android/README.md

 6. Click Finish
 7. From the Package Explorer, expand the src directory and open com.evernote.android.sample.HelloEDAM.java
 8. Scroll down and fill in your Evernote API consumer key and secret.
+8. Open the sample application's AndroidManifest.xml
+8. In the EvernoteOAuthActivity intent-filter, replace "your key" with your API consumer key.
+For example, if your consumer key is "foobar", the value should be "en-foobar".
 9. Build and run the project

 Using the SDK in your app